IntersectMBO/ouroboros-consensus/CONTRIBUTING.md

 # Resources

-To read about the theoretical foundations of consensus, as well as other architectural considerations, please see [this file](docs/README.xml).
+To read about the theoretical foundations of consensus, as well as other architectural considerations, please see TODO!.

 TODO: provide links to the consensus report (it’s momentary broken due to Hydra being replaced by Cicero).

 We are in the process of improving the consensus documentation, and your improvement proposals are welcome.